SMotaal/markup/docs/Introduction.md

 *Relating to Markup Languages (ML)*

-Markup Languages are languages used to declaratively compose texts which rely on nested syntaxes to inline non-textual features such as formatting, sematic artifacts, as well as embed or linked rich media content.
+Markup Languages are languages used to compose texts which rely on highly declaratively nested syntaxes to inline non-textual features such as formatting, sematic artifacts, as well as embed or linked rich media content.

 While the syntaxes of ML versus non-ML languages often differ significantly, such differences hardly factor in when contrasted from a markup perspective.